c9s/Pux/README.md

 <?php
 // load your composer autoload if it's needed
 // require '../vendor/autoload.php';
-use Phux\Mux;
+use Pux\Mux;
 $mux = new Mux;
 $mux->get('/hello', ['HelloController','helloAction']);
 return $mux;
 ```

-Phux provides a command-line tool for you to compile your route definitions.
+Pux provides a command-line tool for you to compile your route definitions.

-    phux compile -o hello_mux.php hello_routes.php
+    pux compile -o hello_mux.php hello_routes.php

 In your application, you may load the compiled mux (router) through only one line: